maindev/testandset-site/content/_index.md

     background: gray
     title: Time to take control!
     subtitle: >-
-      Unsuccesful job execution because of conflicts on the same data is a nightmare for software engineers.
-With TestandSet, you can take control.
+      Failed jobs because of conflicts arising on manpilating same x is a nightmare for software engineers.
+With TestandSet, you can take control!
     features:
       - title: Automated Deployment
         image: images/auto_deployment.png
         content: |-
-          TestAndSet mutex lock assigns a unique key for your team and is publicly known by all team members working with the mutex protected scripts.
+          TestAndSet mutex lock assigns a unique key for your team which is publicly known by all team members working with the mutex protected scripts.
 This unique key provides you the flexibility to run your scripts without the hassles of conflicts or data overloading.
 It is that simple.
       - title: Leader Election
         image: images/leader_election.png
         content: |-